brayce1996/docker-lamp-stack/README.md

 [php docker document](https://hub.docker.com/_/php)

-And don't forget to edit/enable the modules you installed in `php/php.ini`,
+And don't forget to edit/enable the modules in `php/php.ini`,

 This configuration will be copied into the container automatically.